 - Serving as lead trial counsel for Barclays Capital, Merrill Lynch, and Morgan Stanley in their “hot news” misappropriation and copyright infringement litigation against Theflyonthewall.com.

 Mr. Marks has been widely recognized for his work.
-He is ranked as a leading lawyer for Copyright and Trademark by Chambers USA 2015 and is recommended in those areas by Legal 500.
-He has been praised by Chambers for being a “great, smart, hard-working litigator.”
+He is currently ranked as a leading lawyer for Copyright and Trademark by Chambers USA and also is recommended in those areas by Legal 500.
+Clients in Chambers USA have praised him as “extremely helpful,” “responsive and insightful,” and a “great, smart, hard-working litigator.”